publicdocs/uscode/assets/md/titles/usc12/us/usc/t12/ch29/m__us_usc_t12_s2803.md

     (g) __Exceptions__

-    The requirements of subsections (a) and (b) of this section shall not apply with respect to mortgage loans that are—
+    The requirements of subsections (a) and (b) shall not apply with respect to mortgage loans that are—

         (1) made (or for which completed applications are received) by any mortgage banking subsidiary of a bank holding company or savings and loan holding company or by any savings and loan service corporation that originates or purchases mortgage loans; and